ubccr/xdmod/docs/simpleSAMLphp-ldap.md

       40 => array(
         'class' => 'core:AttributeMap',
         /*
-         *  These will need to map to the fields you have in your ldap */
+         *  These will need to map to the fields you have in your LDAP */
         'mail' => 'email_address',
         'givenName' => 'first_name',